SXSW or bust.

-The Art Institutes is teaming up with South by Southwest to host their first-ever Gaming Student Showcase, featuring 10 of the best student-created games from around the world—including a game created by our students at The Art Institute of Phoenix.
+The Art Institutes is teaming up with South by Southwest to sponsor their first-ever Gaming Student Showcase, featuring 10 of the best student-created games from around the world—including a game created by our students at The Art Institute of Phoenix.

 Meet Our Alumni